Resources

 Families Outside

-Families Outside provides help, information and support for families affected by imprisonment via a Helpline and Regional Family Support Coordinators.
+Supporting families affected by imprisonment in Scotland, offering confidential advice, practical help, and emotional support to help families cope with the challenges of having a loved one in prison.
+Their services include one-to-one support, group activities, and information to help families stay connected and navigate the justice system.
 They also provide training and information to professionals who come into contact with families affected by imprisonment, such as teachers, social workers, health professionals, the police, and prison staff.

 Helpline number: 0800 254 0088